Welcome to today's edition of the Rush 24-7 podcast.

 She wants to increase taxes by a trillion dollars.

-She, you know, she expressed her ideal at a at a speech in Brazil as being open borders when it when it comes to dealing with the issue of illegal immigration.
+She expressed her ideal at a speech in Brazil as being open borders when it comes to dealing with the issue of illegal immigration.

-More more regulation, more taxes, more Obamacare, and clearly more of the same kind of bad trade deals that are shipped jobs overseas.
+More regulation, more taxes, more Obamacare, and clearly more of the same kind of bad trade deals that have shipped jobs overseas.

-We we've actually been able to document almost 13,000 jobs specifically lost in Arizona that specifically went uh south of the border to Mexico since NAFTA was signed into law.
+We've actually been able to document almost 13,000 jobs specifically lost in Arizona that specifically went south of the border to Mexico since NAFTA was signed into law.

 I mean, we saw the same in heartbreaking news in the state of Indiana when Carrier announced they're pulling up stake, taking a couple of thousand jobs to Mexico.

-But so Hillary Clinton's really doubling down on.
+But so Hillary Clinton's really doubling down on it.

-I think the American people know they know that uh we can put time honored conservative common sense principles into practice and revive the economy, not based on government stimulus, government spending and government picking winners and losers.
+I think the American people know that we can put time-honored, conservative, common sense principles into practice and revive the economy, not based on government stimulus, government spending, and government picking winners and losers.

-We could we can revive this economy by letting American people keep more of what they earn, cutting business taxes, repealing Obamacare rolling back regulation, and it's it worked in the nineteen eighties.
+We could revive this economy by letting the American people keep more of what they earned, cutting business taxes, repealing Obamacare, rolling back regulation.

-Frankly, it worked when John F. Kennedy did it in the nineteen sixties.
+Frankly, it worked when John F. Kennedy did it in the 1960s.

-It's it's gonna work again when when a president uh Donald Trump's into the Oval Office.
+It's going to work again when a president, Donald Trump steps into the Oval Office.

 One question.

-Well, look, uh John Kasich is a colleague as a governor, and I've I've known him for many years.
+Well, look, John Kasich is a colleague of the governor, and I've known him for many years.

-But obviously, we're disappointed uh uh to not have his support going into this election.
+But obviously, we're disappointed to not have his support going into this election.

-But but candidly, uh the support we're getting all across the state of Ohio, I know is is deeply meaningful to Donald Trump and and me.
+But candidly, the support we're getting all across the state of Ohio, I know, is deeply meaningful to Donald Trump and me.

-I was actually at a just the other day, I was at a pumpkin show uh in a little small town called Circleville, Ohio.
+I was actually just the other day, I was at a pumpkin show in a little small town called Circleville, Ohio.

-There must have been twenty thousand people in the street.
+There must have been 20,000 people in the street.

 The folks insisted that I take to the microphone at the middle of a four-way intersection.

-Um and and I I just have to tell you, Rush, the the support we're getting all across the Buckeye State uh I think is emblematic of the fact that Donald Trump has articulated an agenda for a stronger and more prosperous America for and it's it's resonating with Republicans, with independents, with Democrats.
+And I just have to tell you, Rush, the support we're getting all across the Buckeye State, I think, is emblematic of the fact that Donald Trump has articulated an agenda for a stronger and more prosperous America.

-But but I I think uh people across the political spectrum are are responding to Donald Trump's leadership, especially in the state of Ohio.
+But I think people across the political spectrum are responding to Donald Trump's leadership, especially in the state of Ohio.

 We're grateful for that as we are in every state.

-But but uh the other thing I'd say to you, Russia, something before I go is you know that uh you know, I everywhere I go I tell people that you know it's it it really is uh you know, it's it's it's encouraging to see independents supporting Donald Trump.
+But the other thing I'd say to you, Rush, is something before I go is everywhere I go, I tell people that it really is, it's encouraging to see independents supporting Donald Trump.

 It's encouraging to see Democrats supporting Donald Trump.

-But you know, my my message to my fellow Republicans and conservatives is that w we need to say with one voice uh to our fellow conservatives and Republicans out there that it's time to come home.
+But my message to my fellow Republicans and conservatives is that we need to say with one voice to our fellow conservatives and Republicans out there, it's time to come home.

 Time to come home to elect Donald Trump as the next president.